rochuk/COMP-6721---AI-ducation-analysis-project/README.md

 **Training.py**: This python file is to develop a convolutional neural network architecture for main model and two variants.

-**FinalModel.py**: This python file is to perform KFold Cross validation on the dataset.
+**Final_model.py**: This python file is to perform KFold Cross validation on the dataset.

+**ConfusionKFold.py**: This python file computes connfusion matrix for the best saved model obtained during kfold cross validation.